 A map of the world, Mendoza, Argentina

 When I received an email from a reader last week with the title “How did you choose?”, I knew instantly it was going to be about choosing travelling over a) a “steady” career b) an education or, most likely, c) a relationship.
-In it, this reader – let’s call her Rebecca – spelled out her situation.
+In it, this reader – let’s call her Rebecca – spelled out her situation, all about travelling versus relationships.
 Originally from New Zealand but living in Europe with her boyfriend, she feels she has a few options in front of her: move home with him to be with their family and friends, move to a new city in New Zealand with him and create a life there, stay in Europe on a work visa, or teach English in Asia.
 In her words:

 “I have thought about the pros and cons for all of these.
 The main thing on my mind is, with the last two options, I would most likely become single.
 I would hate to not be able to travel just because my boyfriend wants to settle down, but I also worry about never finding someone if I keep moving around.”
 Turning twenty-six soon, Rebecca told me that many of her friends are in serious relationships or engaged/married.
 At the end of the email, she wrote, “And so, after all that, my question to you is… how has your choice to keep travelling affected the boyfriend/marriage path of life?”